Threat of Ukraine war weighs on global markets

 If titanium supplies were interrupted, “we’re protected for quite a while, but not forever,” Boeing CEO David Calhoun told investors last month.

-On Friday, national security advisor Jake Sullivan vowed that the U.S. — along with the United Kingdom, the European Union and Canada — would impose “severe economic sanctions” on Russia following any attack.
+On Friday, national security adviser Jake Sullivan vowed that the United States — along with the United Kingdom, the European Union and Canada — would impose “severe economic sanctions” on Russia following any attack.

 “It will face massive pressure on its economy and export controls that will erode its defense industrial base,” he told reporters.

 Any new constraints would be on top of existing measures imposed following the Crimean invasion, which restrict the Russian financial and energy sectors’ access to capital markets.
-The U.S. also prohibits Russian oil giants from obtaining the most advanced exploration technologies for use in Arctic, offshore and shale formations.
+The United States also prohibits Russian oil giants from obtaining the most advanced exploration technologies for use in Arctic offshore or shale formations.

 Further restraining Russia’s economic development without inadvertently damaging U.S. or allied economic interests will be a delicate job.

-Indeed, the U.S. was forced to backtrack in 2018 on sanctions it imposed on Rusal, an industrial metals producer controlled by Russian oligarch Oleg Deripaska.
+Indeed, the United States was forced to backtrack in 2018 on sanctions it imposed on Rusal, an industrial metals producer controlled by Russian oligarch Oleg Deripaska.
 After the Treasury Department announced the measures, aluminum prices spiked by 30 percent, sparking complaints from U.S. manufacturers that used aluminum to make products such as cars and beverage cans.

 The measures were eased 17 days later and eventually repealed after Rusal and a second company controlled by Deripaska agreed to restructure to reduce his stake.